More about Gregath Publishing Company | Back to Press Area

 Copyright ©

-This detailed and exhaustively researched book is an encyclopedic study of the greatest Confederate victory in Oklahoma during the War Between the States, and is by far and away the most detailed and comprehensive treatment of any battle in Oklahoma history.
-It is a scholarly labor of love that recommends itself to students of the War Between the States and of Oklahoma history
+This detailed and exhaustively researched book is an encyclopedic study of the greatest Confederate victory in Oklahoma during the Civil War, and is by far and away the most detailed and comprehensive treatment of any battle in Oklahoma history.
+It is a scholarly labor of love that recommends itself to students of the Civil War and of Oklahoma history

 alike.